zhixiangteoh/eecs280-notes/midterm/midterm.md

 # EECS 280 WN 2021 Midterm Learning Objectives

+This document contains student-written responses to the learning objectives listed [here](./media/Midterm_Learning_Objectives.pdf).
+Responses here are a combination of

+1. Paraphrased explanations and summaries, and
+2. Notes taken verbatim from [Prof. Amir Kamil's EECS 280 Lecture Notes](https://eecs280staff.github.io/notes/).

-Table of Contents: GitHub now has built-in TOC on the top left of the Markdown preview.
+Table of Contents: GitHub now has built-in TOC at the top left of the Markdown preview.

 ## 1. Memory Models/Function Calls and the Stack